Skip navigation links

 Beal Botanical Garden is a favorite place for people from campus and the community to unplug from the chaos of their everyday lives and enjoy the beauty of plants and nature.
 We also provide programming that can give you a path to improved wellbeing.

-Nurture Your Roots is a program that allows you to explore wellbeing by accessing a variety mindfulness exercises at “rooting stations” located throughout the garden.
+The Nurture Your Roots program invites you to connect mind, body, and nature with practices to enrich wellbeing.
+Explore the garden, find a “rooting station," pause, and enjoy the beauty all around.
 These exercises were developed by your student and faculty peers across campus and highlight the connection between wellbeing and nature.

-During the warmer season we also partner with MSU Health4U and IM Circle to offer Pilates in the Garden.
+During the warmer season we also partner with MSU Health4U, University Health and Wellbeing, and Yoga State of Mind, Body and Soul, LLC. to offer Yoga in the Garden.
+These classes are free, but registration is required.
 Watch the events page for more information.

 We also offer our Campus Meditation Map, which highlights places across campus where you can take a moment to center yourself and practice self-care, or just enjoy a beautiful view.